tanner-johnson2718/ESP32_Deluminator/README.md

 Welcome to the ESP 32 Deluminator project.
 The name is a reference to Dumbledor's light snatching deluminator from the harry potter series.
 We have 3 very specific goals in mind as it relates to this project.

 * (1) Create an esp32 device that can carry out various wifi based attacks on our home network.
-Specifically one that specializes in collecting encrypted WPA2 PSKs and other packet logging / sniffing based activites.
+Specifically one that specializes in collecting encrypted WPA2 PSKs and other packet logging / sniffing based attacks.
 * (2) Explore the wifi 802.11 protocol and internal workings of this medium
 * (3) Explore the HW and programming model of the ESP32